satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 individual problems, the vast majority of journals do not.
-In this section, we address all of these problems by proposing an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support code review in open source software projects.
+In this section, we address all of these problems by proposing an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support community code review in open source software projects.
 Opening up the review process to everyone, not just to a select few anonymous reviewers, has the potential to address every one of the problems raised above.

 1. \*\*Distribute reviews to many reviewers.\*\*